wngerry/wngerry/README.md

 - 🌱 I am interested in the technology industry.
 I learn a lot about Intelligent System, Data Analyst, Hardware Engineering, System Analyst & UI/UX.

-- ⚡ I love graphic design and illustration too, especially in Renaissance Illustration.
+- ⚡ I love graphic design and illustration too.
 Since high school, I have been freelancing in the graphic design & illustration things.

 - 🥅 2024 Goals: Contribute more to any projects and get the job!!!